Kawanda–Birembo High Voltage Power Line: Location

 The 220 kilovolt power line starts at the Uganda Electricity Transmission Company Limited power station at Kawanda, Wakiso District, in Uganda's Central Region, approximately 15.5 km, by road, north of Kampala, the capital and largest city of Uganda.
 From here, the line travels to the southwestern Ugandan city of Masaka, a straight-line distance of about 121 km.
 From Masaka, the power line continues west to the city of Mbarara, a straight distance of approximately 130 km.
 From Mbarara the power line travels in a general southerly direction to the town of Mirama Hills, a distance of about 66 km.
 From a substation in the Mirama Hills/Kagitumba neighborhood, the power line continues in a southwesterly direction to end at a substation in Birembo, Kinyinya Sector, Gasabo District, Rwanda, in the northern suburbs of Kigali, the capital and largest city of Rwanda, a straight-line distance of about 110 km.

 Overview

 This power transmission line connects the electricity grid of Uganda to that of neighboring Rwanda.
 It is in line with the Nile Equatorial Lakes Subsidiary Action Program, Interconnection of Electric Grids Project, led by Regional Manager, Grania Rubomboras.
-The power line is being developed in tandem with Karuma Hydroelectric Power Station, whose capacity output of 600MW is expected to be consumed locally and the balance sold regionally, with Rwanda, Burundi and the Democratic Republic of the Congo as potential customers.
+The power line was developed in tandem with Karuma Hydroelectric Power Station, whose capacity output of 600MW is expected to be consumed locally and the balance sold regionally, with Rwanda, Burundi and the Democratic Republic of the Congo as potential customers.